LeoGaller/just-enough-scala-for-spark/README.md

-# Just Enough Python for Spark
+# Just Enough Scala for Spark
 This repository contains the resources students need to follow along with the instructor teaching this course, in addition to the various labs and their solutions.

 There are two ways to get started (with and w/o Databricks Repos).
 Your instructor will indicate which procedure you should use and when.